-Stress and Your Heart
+Stress, Mental Health and Your Heart

 A stressful situation sets off a chain of events.
 Your body releases adrenaline, a hormone that temporarily causes your breathing and heart rate to speed up and your blood pressure to rise.
 These reactions prepare you to deal with the situation — the “fight or flight” response.